filip-swinarski/contratiempo/content/static-content.md

 ###About us:

-The CONTRATIEMPO band was formes in 2003 as guitar duo - Filip Swinarski and Jarosław Czajczyński.
+The CONTRATIEMPO band was formed in 2003 as guitar duo - Filip Swinarski and Jarosław Czajczyński.
 Marta Guisado joined us in 2004.
 The band performs with flamenco dancers, Dominika Kupniewska and Karolina Łucznik, and flamenco singer, Fernando Guisado - Ruiz.